guardian/recommendations/scala.md

 Most of the time, dependency injection does not solve a real business problem.
 You don't need to have a single place where you define which concrete instance your trait should be used.
 This is`accidental complexity`, as coined by Fred Brooks in [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet)

-With [The play framework](https://www.playframework.com/) you should always use [compile-time dependency injection](https://www.playframework.com/documentation/2.5.x/ScalaCompileTimeDependencyInjection) which refers to an a object oriented way to specify your components declaratively in scala.
+With [The play framework](https://www.playframework.com/) you should always use [compile-time dependency injection](https://www.playframework.com/documentation/2.5.x/ScalaCompileTimeDependencyInjection) which refers to an object oriented way to specify your components declaratively in scala.